tannewt/wa-law.org/bill/2021-22/hb/1336/1/README.md

     a. **"Telecommunications" has the same meaning as in RCW 80.04.010; and**

     b. **"Utility services" may include water, sewer, solid waste, electricity, or telecommunications services.**

+## Section 6
+> This section adds a new section to an existing chapter [36.01](/rcw/36_counties/36.001_general_provisions.md).
+Here is the [modified chapter](rcw/36_counties/36.001_general_provisions.md) for context.

+1. A county may construct, purchase, acquire, develop, finance, lease, license, provide, contract for, interconnect, alter, improve, repair, operate, and maintain telecommunications services or telecommunications facilities for the purpose of furnishing the county and its inhabitants with telecommunications services.
+The county has full authority to regulate and control the use, distribution, and price of the services.

+2. For purposes of this section, "telecommunications" has the same meaning as in RCW 80.04.010.

 ## Section 7